saurabhacellere/flink/docs/dev/connectors/kinesis.md

 up to a default of 3 attempts.
 Users can either try to slow down other non-Flink consuming applications, or adjust the throughput of the consumer by setting the `ConsumerConfigConstants.SHARD_GETRECORDS_MAX` and `ConsumerConfigConstants.SHARD_GETRECORDS_INTERVAL_MILLIS` keys in the supplied configuration properties.
-Setting the former adjusts the maximum number of records each consuming thread tries to fetch from shards on each call (default is 10,000), while the latter modifies the sleep interval between each fetch (default is 200).
+Setting the former adjusts the maximum number of records each consuming thread tries to fetch from shards on each call (default is 100), while the latter modifies the sleep interval between each fetch (there will be no sleep by default).
 The retry behaviour of the consumer when calling this API can also be modified by using the other keys prefixed by `ConsumerConfigConstants.SHARD_GETRECORDS_*`.

 ## Kinesis Producer

-The `FlinkKinesisProducer` uses [Kinesis Producer Library (KPL)](http://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) to put data from a Flink stream into a Kinesis stream.
+The `FlinkKinesisProducer` is used for putting data from a Flink stream into a Kinesis stream.
+Note that the producer is not participating in

-Note that the producer is not participating in Flink's checkpointing and doesn't provide exactly-once processing guarantees.
+Flink's checkpointing and doesn't provide exactly-once processing guarantees.
 Also, the Kinesis producer does not guarantee that records are written in order to the shards (See [here](https://github.com/awslabs/amazon-kinesis-producer/issues/23) and [here](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecord.html#API_PutRecord_RequestSyntax) for more details).

 In case of a failure or a resharding, data will be written again to Kinesis, leading to duplicates.
 This behavior is usually called "at-least-once" semantics.

 To put data into a Kinesis stream, make sure the stream is marked as "ACTIVE" in the AWS dashboard.

-For the monitoring to work, the user accessing the stream needs access to the CloudWatch service.
+For the monitoring to work, the user accessing the stream needs access to the Cloud watch service.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 Properties producerConfig = new Properties();
-// Required configs
-producerConfig.put(AWSConfigConstants.AWS_REGION, "us-east-1");
+producerConfig.put(ProducerConfigConstants.AWS_REGION, "us-east-1");
-producerConfig.put(AWSConfigConstants.AWS_ACCESS_KEY_ID, "aws_access_key_id");
+producerConfig.put(ProducerConfigConstants.AWS_ACCESS_KEY_ID, "aws_access_key_id");
-producerConfig.put(AWSConfigConstants.AWS_SECRET_ACCESS_KEY, "aws_secret_access_key");
+producerConfig.put(ProducerConfigConstants.AWS_SECRET_ACCESS_KEY, "aws_secret_access_key");
-// Optional configs
-producerConfig.put("AggregationMaxCount", "4294967295");
-producerConfig.put("CollectionMaxCount", "1000");
-producerConfig.put("RecordTtl", "30000");
-producerConfig.put("RequestTimeout", "6000");
-producerConfig.put("ThreadPoolSize", "15");

-// Disable Aggregation if it's not supported by a consumer
-// producerConfig.put("AggregationEnabled", "false");
-// Switch KinesisProducer's threading model
-// producerConfig.put("ThreadingModel", "PER_REQUEST");

 FlinkKinesisProducer<String> kinesis = new FlinkKinesisProducer<>(new SimpleStringSchema(), producerConfig);
 kinesis.setFailOnError(true);